mickfuzz/phd4/_posts/2021-10-27-abstract-and-concrete-frameworks.md

 One aspect of inclusion is to engage the interests of learners.
 In the next section we briefly examine some of the techniques educators are using to make computing engaging to a diverse set of learners.

-#### A Note on Making Computing Engaging
+**On Making Computing Engaging**

 <!-- Increase this section with a case study
 link to game making - hello world magasine - maker spaces - examples on walls of classrooms -->

-Embracing the challenge of making computing projects broadly accessible and engaging and has something that many individuals and organisations both funded and enthusiast have engaged with.
+In general terms student engagement refers to the level of interest, involvement and participation of learners.
+We certainly notice when it is absent as bored learners are hard to motive.
+Embracing the challenge of making computing projects engaging and has something that many individuals and organisations have engaged with.
 University and industry partner programs have created a diversity of computing materials and computing environments designed to aid novice programmers.
 Teachers themselves have been a tremendous source in the sharing of knowledge, materials and approaches to respond to the challenge.

-A quick search the web for creative computing shows a tremendous diversity of activities and mediums designed to engage the home and hobby interests of young people.
+A quick search the web for creative computing or tech for kids yields countless activities, tools and materials designed to engage the home and hobby interests of young people.
 Physical examples include fashion and textiles based computing, robotics, colourful lighting displays and programming lego constructions.
 Beyond the value of working with home interests as a way of increasing participation and inclusion there is also outreach value is in the visual, tangible and touchable nature of the materials.
 They look and feel like fun and exciting objects to engage with.
 Other web-based or software activities include game making, meme creation, hobby website creation or making storytelling adventures.
 Adapting other narrative forms like books, films, games and social media content increases the ability for learners to bring their own interests into the mix.

 However while the range of materials and possible creative projects is exciting and full for promise for computing teachers, it is not always clear how to get best approach these opportunities from an educational point of view.
+This chapter will explore teaching and learning approaches to increase learner engagement, firstly by defining and exploring concrete approaches, and then by sharing useful classroom tactics.

 <!-- Break out box on creative computing examples?
 - Scratch